eigr/spawn/docs/modeling_with_actors.md

 3. **Order Actors**: For e-commerce platforms, orders can be represented as actors.
 Each order actor manages the stages of the order lifecycle, such as validation, payment processing, inventory update, and shipping.
     - **Example**: An order actor can interact with inventory actors to check stock availability and with payment actors to process transactions.

+4. **Game Entities**: In a game application, actors can represent various game entities such as players, NPCs, items, and game rooms.
+Each game entity actor manages its state and behavior, interacting through messages to create a dynamic and interactive game environment.
+    - **Example**: In a multiplayer online game, player actors manage individual player states, NPC actors handle non-player character behavior, and item actors represent in-game objects like weapons and power-ups.

 ### Actor Model and Architectural Patterns

 Actors can be used to implement various architectural patterns, enhancing the robustness and scalability of business applications: